Peter Nicolay Skibsted: 1810 – success and failure

 Skibsted planned to load provisions and thereafter travel at night northwards, hugging the land.
 To protect his ships while they were at Grenå, he received the assistance of a company of troops who were in barracks there.
 The troops, together with some field guns, were stationed on shore nearby.
 However, before Skibsted could implement his plan to leave, a little after midnight 10 British boats, some equipped with carronades, and manned by some 200 sailors and marines attacked the Danish luggers.

-The British heavily outnumbered the Danes, who also were not as experienced at close combat.
+The British heavily outnumbered the Danes, who were also not as experienced at close combat.
 As soon as the British came into sight, Skibsted brought his luggers as close to the shore as he could.
 Unfortunately, the luggers could not get near enough to land to be well-supported by the Danish soldiers.
 The British opened fire on the luggers with grape shot from the carronades and with small-arms fire, which the Danes could only return with their howitzers and small arms, as they were unable to bring the luggers’ guns to bear on the British boats.

-The British came alongside the luggers and now the Danish troops on shore had to check their fire for fear of hitting their own countrymen.
+The British came alongside the luggers, and now the Danish troops on shore had to check their fire for fear of hitting their own countrymen.
 The defenders on the three luggers were soon overwhelmed.
-Almost one third of the Danes were casualties in that six had been killed and Tuxen and Thaysen and 14 other men were wounded.
+Almost one third of the Danes were casualties in that six had been killed, and Tuxen and Thaysen, and 14 other men were wounded.
 The British losses were one dead and three wounded.
 Despite fire from Danish soldiers on the shore, the British refloated their prizes and took them out to where the ships of the line were anchored two miles away.

 The Danish record agrees in its essential details with a letter in London Gazette from Captain Pointz of Edgar.
 Prize money was paid in 1812.